bmwant/bmwlog-static/source/_drafts/invert-binary-tree-in-python.md

     return node
 ```

-We already leverage recursion to generate left and right *subtrees* until we reach leaf nodes therefore returning `None` for their children.
+We leverage recursion to generate left and right *subtrees* until we reach leaf nodes therefore returning `None` for their children.
 To check whether generation was any good we need to add `print_tree` function which is going to output its target to the console.

 ```python
 def print_tree(node: Node, level: int = 0):